|JOB TITLE: Indian Child Welfare Act (ICWA) Representative||SALARY SCALE: G6-G7 ($42,022 – $60,703 )|

 |REPORTS TO: Director of Child & Family Services||STATUS: Full-time, Non-exempt|

 North Fork Rancheria’s Indian Child Welfare Act (ICWA) Representative acts and advocates in state court system for the rights of Tribal Citizens and their children.
 This position also provides case management systems (CMS) to the children and families engaged within child welfare services (CWS), state juvenile court systems, and ICWA system.
 Under the direction of the Director of Child & Family Services, the ICWA Representative is responsible for the duties associated with the Indian Child Welfare Act (ICWA) Program along with general Child Social Welfare issues related to NFR’s Child & Family social services programs.
 The focus of this position is to support and promote Indian Family stability under the ICWA guidelines.

 - Support and advocates for the needs of Tribal Citizens and their children with the understanding and knowledge of the Federal and State Indian Child Welfare Act.

 - Coordinates and oversees daily operations and activities of the ICWA, specifically Chapter 21, Indian Child Welfare Act: PL 95-608 25 U.S.C.

-1.3 Responsible to represent NFR and ICWA at court hearings.
-Develops and submits necessary court reports to the appropriate agency within expected/designated time frame.
+- Responsible for representing NFR and advocating at court hearings, develops and submits necessary court reports to the appropriate agency within the expected/designated time frame.